Buffered Streaming Graph Partitioning

 \section{Buffered Graph Partitioning}

-We now present our main contribution, namely \emph{HeiStream}: a novel algorithm to solve graph partitioning in the buffered streaming model.
-We start this section by first outlining the overall structure behind HeiStream and then we present each of the algorithm components in more detail.
+We now present our main contribution, namely \AlgName{HeiStream}: a novel algorithm to solve graph partitioning in the buffered streaming model.
+We start by first outlining the overall structure behind \AlgName{HeiStream} and then we present each of the algorithm components.